It seems strange to ask; “What is Star Trek?”

 – Gene Roddenberry

 We can choose to be better than we have been.
 We can value intelligence and logic, over aggression.
 The fact that we have not done it yet, doesn’t mean we can’t do it.
 Star Trek is US, imagining what it would be like.
 There were some silly episodes, yes.
-Some driven by network executives.
+Some driven by network executives, and some making it all too clear that he and most of the writers were white men in the 1960’s.
 But everywhere, the idea.

 If you have only seen JJ Abrams’ hyper-amped-up action films* of the same name, you might not realize that in Roddenberry’s vision, Captain Kirk was fully qualified to be in command of the flagship.
 The Enterprise was a powerful ship, a ship of consequence.
 To make decisions with that kind of power, Starfleet needed a captain who was absolutely obsessed with ethics.
 Many episodes revolved specifically around the captain wrestling with some ethical conundrum.
 Or on occasion, his failure to do so.